 What are the Alternatives to Hypoallergenic Diets?

-As the above research indicates, elimination diet using hypoallergenic dog food is the most common way to deal with allergies in dogs.
+As I have mentioned above, an elimination diet using hypoallergenic dog food is the most common way to deal with allergies in dogs.
 But there's an alternative.

-Many of these diets most commonly include wild meats or fish, such as venison, salmon, lamb or duck (6).
+These diets commonly include wild meats or fish, such as venison, salmon, lamb, or duck (7).

 The carbohydrate sources can include vegetables like sweet potatoes or peas.

-Novel protein slash carbohydrate diets for dogs are introduced in the same manner as a hypoallergenic dog food diet I've outlined above.
+Novel protein/carbohydrate diets for dogs are introduced, like the hypoallergenic dog food diet I've outlined above.

 If your veterinarian recommends a novel protein/carb diet, it may be possible to cook at home for your pet using appropriate homemade dog food recipes that will work for your dog.